 For the last four years, TillVAS volunteers (including me) have been working on excavations associated with the Battle of Flodden 1513.
-This year is the quincentenary of the battle and there will be many events leading up to the commemoration of the battle on 9 September and for many years beyond .
+This year is the quincentenary of the battle and there have been many events leading up to the commemoration of the battle on 9 September and these will continue for many years to come.

 We have worked under professional guidance at the supposed site of the encampment of James IV of Scotland on Flodden Hill and we have excavated and field-walked in many fields around the positions of the Scottish and English armies before the battle and the site of the battle itself, below Branxton Hill.